jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-As result the following DOM-fragment is rendered:
+As a result, the following DOM-fragment is rendered:
 ```html
 <div class="mount-point" data-mount-point="">
     <dl>